App Engine maintains a log of messages that your application emits using the

 logging module from the Python standard library, as well as other messages printed to the standard error stream.

 App Engine also records

 each request in the log.
 Each log level has a fixed buffer size that controls the amount of log information you can access.
 Normally, you use logging features more at lower log levels; thus, the time window is smaller for log events at these levels.
-Each request logged is assigned a request ID, a globally unique identifier based on the request's start time.
 In the Cloud Platform Console, you can browse your app's logs of the last 90 days.

 Requesting the logs